Improve Project Estimates with Timesheets

 3. Have Your Resources Focus on Reality

 Communicate to your team that this is the type of information you need in order to manage effectively.
 Some may feel ashamed that it takes so long to complete something.
-Others may put in some arbitrary, flat-rate number that they put in for everything they do (For example, I worked with a developer once that anything and everything you would ask him to do was 40 hours…no matter what it was).
+Others may put in some arbitrary, flat-rate number that they put in for everything they do (for example, I worked with a developer once that anything and everything you would ask him to do was 40 hours…no matter what it was).
 Make sure to communicate to them that this will help you provide the sales team with real numbers that they can work with to provide accurate estimates.
 It will also identify some areas that may be broken or in need of process improvement to make things better and easier for the team.

 4. Compile and Analyze the Facts

-Once you have defined your process, assigned clear owners to activities, and asked them to capture their real durations in the timesheet system you set up, you can now analyze and report out on the facts.
+Once you have defined your process, assigned clear owners to activities, and asked them to capture their real durations in the timesheet system, you can now analyze and report out on the facts.
 There is nothing better than Microsoft Excel Pivot Tables for this type of analysis and reporting.
 Pivot Tables allow you to slice and dice the data in myriads of different ways to produce the types of reports that will be helpful and meaningful to your team, the sales department, and upper management.

 This will allow you to filter by resource, phase, deliverable, activity, and client in order to get a crystal clear view of what something takes to complete.
 Over time this type of priceless and meaningful information will allow you to answer the question of “how long will this take” with a deeply insightful and experienced answer based upon reality.